The Universal Kinship

 The Universal Kinship is a 1906 book by American zoologist and philosopher J. Howard Moore.
-In the book, Moore presents a doctrine of Universal Kinship, a secular sentientist philosophy that calls for the ethical consideration of all sentient beings, based on Darwinian principles of shared evolutionary kinship and a universal application of the Golden Rule, questioning anthropocentric ethical systems.
-The book built on arguments Moore first made in Better-World Philosophy (1899) and was followed by The New Ethics (1907).
-The Universal Kinship was endorsed by several contemporary figures, including Henry S. Salt, Mark Twain, Jack London, Eugene V. Debs, and Mona Caird.
+In the book, Moore presents Universal Kinship, a secular sentientist philosophy based on Darwinian principles of shared evolutionary kinship and the application of the Golden Rule to all sentient beings.
+The book criticizes anthropocentric ethical systems and argues that moral concern should extend beyond the human species.

+The book developed arguments Moore had made in Better-World Philosophy (1899) and was followed by The New Ethics (1907).
+It was endorsed by several contemporary figures, including Henry S. Salt, Mark Twain, Jack London, Eugene V. Debs, and Mona Caird.